 - Amazon Route 53 maps human-readable domain names to IP addresses and AWS locations.

 A way to deliver content with low latency and high data transfer speeds so that visitors to your website don’t experience unnecessary delays.

 CloudFront speeds up the loading of streaming or downloaded static content by caching the content in edge locations.
 When your customer visits your site, CloudFront delivers the content from the location that is geographically closest to your customer, ensuring the lowest possible latency.

 QUESTION 10 – Billing for EC2 Instances

 You have been doing a lot of testing of your VPC Network by deliberately failing EC2 instances to test whether instances are failing over properly.
-Your customer who will be paying the AWS bill for all this asks you if he being charged for all these instances.
+Your customer who will be paying the AWS bill for all this asks you if he is charged for all these instances.
 You try to explain to him how the billing works on EC2 instances to the best of your knowledge.
 What would be an appropriate response to give to the customer in regards to this?

-- Billing commences when Amazon EC2 initiates the boot sequence of an AMI instance and billing ends as soon as the instance starts to shutdown.
+- Billing commences when Amazon EC2 initiates the boot sequence of an AMI instance and billing ends as soon as the instance starts to shut down.

 - Billing commences when Amazon EC2 initiates the boot sequence of an AMI instance and billing ends when the instance terminates.